goodatsports/9-bit-CPU/README.md

 I-Type instructions are denoted by any op-code which is non-zero or the explicit **jump** op-code (001), and include branching, loading immediate values into registers, and load word from memory.
-The structure of an I-Type instruction depends on the on the specific op code used.
+The structure of an I-Type instruction depends on the specific op code used.
 For example, an li (load immediate) instruction follows this syntax:

 ### Load immediate (li)